zejiran/reactflask-template/README.md

 # React + Flask Template
-Serving React with a Flask Backend
+Serving React with a Flask Backend.

 ## Instructions